Projects

 Georgetown Wet Weather Treatment Station

 King County, home to the notoriously rainy Seattle, is one of the Washington state counties most vulnerable to projected increases in sea level rise from now until 2100.
-The first of eight capstone projects that will complete King County’s four-decade work to control the combined sewer overflow that still occurs, when wet weather hits, in parts of Seattle where sewer lines were installed in the early to mid-20th century – the new $250 million Georgetown Wet Weather Treatment Station (WWTS) will help proactively prepare the region to combat flooding from the projected sea level rise and future wet weather issues.
+The first of eight capstone projects that will complete King County’s four-decade work to control the combined sewer overflow that still occurs, when wet weather hits, in parts of Seattle where sewer lines were installed in the early to mid-20th century – the new $250 million Georgetown Wet Weather Treatment Station (WWTS) helps proactively prepare the region to combat flooding from the projected sea level rise and future wet weather issues.

 • 95 %